simonmichael/hledger/doc/SPEC-lots.md

 In the journal, it will be possible to record lot operations

-1. fully implicitly, with maximum inference;
+1. implicitly, with compact notation and maximum inference;
-2. partly explicitly, with missing parts inferred;
+2. partly explicitly, with any missing parts inferred;
 3. or fully explicitly, requiring no inference.

 A typical workflow might be to use 1 primarily, or when processing/converting old journals;